598hertan/hello-world/README.md

 hello-world
 ===========

-This is a place where I exercise git commands.
+This is a place where I experiment with git commands.

 My favorite color is blue.